-- a.
-Te Pūkenga and TIASA will correspond on an annual basis to establish the quantum of, and arrangement for, leave available to elected TIASA representatives for union business.
-Additional leave can be requested for extraordinary matters which arise in the course of the year, and such additional leave will not be unreasonably withheld. - b.
-A minimum time allowance of 0.2 will be provided each year for the TIASA Branch Chair to carry out TIASA business.
+- a) The Employer and TIASA will correspond on an annual basis to establish the quantum of, and arrangement for, leave available to elected TIASA representatives for union business.
+Additional leave can be requested for extraordinary matters which arise in the course of the year, and such additional leave will not be unreasonably withheld. - b) The Employer and TIASA will correspond on an annual basis to establish the quantum of, and arrangements for, leave available to elected representatives of TIASA for union business. - c) A minimum time allowance of 0.2 will be provided each year for the TIASA Branch Chair to carry out TIASA business.